AdobeDocs/experience-manager-htl.en/help/overview.md

 ## Increased Security {#increased-security}

 The HTML Template Language increases the security of sites that use it in their implementation, as compared to most other template systems, because HTL is capable of automatically applying the proper context-aware escaping to all variables being output to the presentation layer.
 HTL makes this possible because it understands the HTML syntax, and uses that knowledge to adjust the required escaping for expressions, based on their position in the markup.
-This will for instance result in expressions placed in `href` or `src` attributes to be escaped differently from expressions placed in other attributes, or elsewhere.
+This will, for instance, result in expressions placed in `href` or `src` attributes to be escaped differently from expressions placed in other attributes, or elsewhere.

 While the same result can be achieved with template languages like JSP, there the developer must manually ensure that the proper escaping is applied to each variable.
 As a single omission or mistake on the applied escaping is potentially sufficient to cause a cross-site scripting (XSS) vulnerability, we decided to automate this task with HTL.
 If needed, developers can still specify a different escaping on the expressions, but with HTL the default behavior is much more likely to correspond to the desired behavior, reducing the likelihood of errors.